Rasperised/Interactive-Geriatric-Games/unity/FlowerField/README.md

 ---

 ### Controls
-- **Sharp GP2Y0A21YK0F IR Distance Sensor:** Move the hand or arm closer to a sensor to activate the corresponding flower
+- **Distance Sensors:** Move the hand or arm closer to a sensor to activate the corresponding flower

 ---